atm8136/atm8136.github.io/_posts/2017-01-19--revit-2017-calculated-tags-rock.md

 And of course, this is not what I wanted.
 I wanted it to be clean like this.
 !wrong](/img/20170119-displayWrong.png "Wrong")

-Well luckily REvit 2017 offers calculated parameters in tags now, and with this we can achieve our result.
+Well luckily Revit 2017 offers calculated parameters in tags now, and with this we can achieve our result.

 I show this in action in the GIF below.
 ![]({{site.baseurl}}/img/calculatedValuesDisplay.gif)